 - INTERFERENCE with normal operations of the university.

-- PREVENTION of access to offices, buildings, or other university facilities.
+- OBSTRUCTION of access to offices, buildings, or other university facilities.

 - THREAT of physical harm to persons or damage to university facilities.

-Alert all employees in the area to the situation.
-Shelter-in-place by locking all doors and securing files, documents, and equipment.
+Alert all employees in the area of the situation.
+Stay in place by locking all doors and securing files, documents, and equipment.
 Stand by for further instructions.
-If instructed to do so, cease operations and evacuate.
+If instructed to do so, cease operations and evacuate the area.

 Note the Following Characteristics of a Suspicious Person